The V.I.P.s (film): Filming

 The film was shot entirely at MGM-British Studios, Borehamwood, Herts., with a few establishing shots filmed at what was then known as London Airport, later Heathrow.
 The terminal set was one of the largest ever constructed in the UK.

-Reaction
+Release

+The film had a dual theatre premiere in Manila in the Philippines on 2 September 1963.

+The film opened 4 September 1963 at the Empire, Leicester Square in London and in other towns and cities in the UK the following day.
+It opened 13 September 1963 at the Paramount Theatre in Hollywood and on 19 September 1963 at Radio City Music Hall in New York City.

+Reception

 Box office

 Critical reaction to the film was mixed.
 It nevertheless did extremely well at the box office, helped by the enormous publicity attached to Burton and Taylor's Cleopatra, which was out on release.

+In its first week at the Empire Leicester Square, it grossed a house record $30,114.
+It also set house records in most cinemas in the UK outside London in its first week.
+In its first week of release, before it had opened in the United States, it had grossed $1,337,000 from 172 theatres in 89 cities of 30 countries.

-The film grossed $15,000,000 domestically, earning $7.5 million in U.S. theatrical rentals on a budget of $4 million.
-In addition to its North American success, it was one of the 12 most popular films in Britain in 1963.
+The film was one of the 12 most popular films in Britain in 1963.
+In the United States and Canada, it grossed $15 million, earning $7.5 million in U.S. theatrical rentals on a budget of $4 million.
 It had admissions of 765,804 in France.